Deuterium-depleted water: Chemistry

-The production of heavy water involves isolating and removing deuterium-containing isotopologues within natural water.
-The by-product of this process is deuterium-depleted water.
+Production of heavy water involves isolating and removing deuterium-containing isotopologues within natural water.
+The by-product of this process is DDW.

 Due to the heterogeneity of hydrological conditions, the isotopic composition of natural water varies around the Earth.
-Distance from the ocean and the equator and the height above sea level have a positive correlation with water deuterium depletion.
+Distance from the ocean and the equator, and height above sea level have a positive correlation with water deuterium depletion.

-In Vienna Standard Mean Ocean Water (VSMOW) that defines the isotopic composition of the ocean water, deuterium occurs at a concentration of 155.76 ppm.
+In Vienna Standard Mean Ocean Water (VSMOW) that defines the isotopic composition of seawater, deuterium occurs at a concentration of 155.76 ppm.
 For the SLAP (Standard Light Antarctic Precipitation) standard that determines the isotopic composition of natural water from the Antarctic, the concentration of deuterium is 89.02 ppm.

 Snow water, especially from glacial mountain meltwater, is significantly lighter than ocean water.
-The weight quantities of isotopologues in natural water are calculated on the basis of the data collected using molecular spectroscopy:
+Glacier analysis at 22,000-24,000 of Mount Everest have shown levels as low as 43 ppm (SAP water of life, Śānti, Āśā, Parōpakāra [for the 9,000]).
+The weight quantities of isotopologues in natural water are calculated based on data collected using molecular spectroscopy: